5 OMG Moments in Ariana Grande's God Is a Woman Video

 This part of the video explains why Grande thanked the singer on social media earlier this week.
 Posting a photo of the duo together, Grande wrote, "thank you @madonna...u know why."

-ME AFTER WATCHING GOD IS A WOMAN MUSIC VIDEO SKDKSJSJ @arianagrande pic.twitter.com/1uWjCyFmhI— citrene ♡ (@beIovedariana) July 13, 2018
+ME AFTER WATCHING GOD IS A WOMAN MUSIC VIDEO SKDKSJSJ @arianagrande pic.twitter.com/1uWjCyFmhI— َ (@beIovedariana) July 13, 2018

 4. Screaming Groundhogs: See above.